-It was first published in 1979 by Syd Field and has accolades from multiple generations of writers.
+Screenplay by Syd Field was first published in 1979 and has accolades from multiple generations of writers.
 The immediate benefit of this book is that it set the standard for all books that came after it.
 The title says it all.
 There are no frills in Screenplay.

 It’s the basic manual.
 The entire book is dedicated to getting you to do and sell your best work.
 If you’re looking for the barebones guide to the screenplay this book is for you.